The number of 2007-later performance engines is increasing. But Nightrider.com

 main electronics module is 3.5"Lx1.5"Wx0.9"D and is

-intended to mount under the fuel tank or the seat of the bike.
+intended to mount on the lower front frame or the seat of the bike.

-The upgrade will consist of the LC-1 electronic module, two WBO2
+The upgrade will consist of the LC-1 electronic module, one WBO2

-sensors, programming instructions for the LC-1, 2-LC1 to H-D wiring
+sensors, programming instructions for the LC-1, 1-LC1 to H-D wiring

 harness adapters and installation